PlatONnetwork/docs/docs/JS-SDK.md

 Returns:

-`Promise` returns `Object` - A transaction object its hash `transactionHash`:
+`Promise` returns `Object` - A transaction object it's hash `transactionHash`:

 * `hash` 32 Bytes - `String:` Hash of the transaction.
 * `nonce` - `Number`: The number of transactions made by the sender prior to this one.
-* `blockHash` 32 Bytes - `String`: Hash of the block where this transaction was in. null when its pending.
+* `blockHash` 32 Bytes - `String`: Hash of the block where this transaction was in. null when it's pending.
-* `blockNumber` - `Number`: Block number where this transaction was in. null when its pending.
+* `blockNumber` - `Number`: Block number where this transaction was in. null when it's pending.
-* `transactionIndex` - `Number`: Integer of the transactions index position in the block. null when its pending.
+* `transactionIndex` - `Number`: Integer of the transactions index position in the block. null when it's pending.
 * `from` - `String`: Address of the sender.
-* `to` - `String`: Address of the receiver. null when its a contract creation transaction.
+* `to` - `String`: Address of the receiver. null when it's a contract creation transaction.
 * `value` - `String`: Value transferred in von.
 * `gasPrice` - `String`: Gas price provided by the sender in von.
 * `gas` - `Number`: Gas provided by the sender.